Import work items from an Excel file

 Work item file fields

-| Column name / First row | Required (*) | Field Type | Comments |
+| Column name / First row | Required (*) | Field type | Comments |

-| Code | * | Text | The maximum number of characters allowed is 25. |
+| Code | * | Text | Must be 25 characters or fewer. |

-| Description | * | Text | The maximum number of characters allowed is 255. |
+| Description | * | Text | Must be 255 characters or fewer. |

-| Units | * | Text | Must be 10 characters or less.
-Commonly used for MatlUnits, LbrUnits, EqpUnits, SubUnits, and OtherUnits. |
+| Units | * | Text | Must be 10 characters or fewer.
+Commonly used for the MatlUnits, LbrUnits, EqpUnits, SubUnits, and OtherUnits fields. |

 | Manufacturers Information | |||